CloudHealth/cht_api_guide/customer_tags_api.md

 Where:

 * `aws_account_id` is the CloudHealth Account ID for the AWS account that owns the instance to be tagged.
-You can find the `aws_account_id` by clicking on the bulls eyes icon from the [AWS account page](https://apps.cloudhealthtech.com/aws_accounts/) and grabbing the number at the end of the generated URL
+You can find the `aws_account_id` by clicking on the bulls eye icon from the [AWS account page](https://apps.cloudhealthtech.com/aws_accounts/) and grabbing the number at the end of the generated URL
 * `instance_id` is the AWS instance ID to be tagged, and
 * `tags` is a hash (object) of key value pairs